License GuideSOC 25-2021

 Read more

-Teaching elementary school without an active license violates state law across the United States.
-Individuals who do so face civil fines and must return any wages earned while unlicensed.
-Repeat offenses may result in criminal penalties in certain states.
-The specific consequences vary by jurisdiction and circumstances of the violation.
+Teaching elementary school without an active license violates state law across the country.
+Violations carry civil fines and loss of any wages earned while unlicensed.
+Repeat offenses may result in criminal charges in certain states.
+The specific penalties depend on state regulations and the details of each case.

 Career Outlook